syseleven/grav-docs-metakube/pages/02.Documentation/14.application-best-practices/default.en.md

 Even though persistent volumes are replicated in our OpenStack cluster, you should still configure and create backups for your stateful data.

 For more information see [Backups](../07.backups/default.en.md)

+## Third-Party Components

+When you are deploying third-party components, like databases, an ingress controller or monitoring and logging infrastructure, best use already build Helm charts and configure them to your needs instead of re-inventing the wheel.

+For more information see [Kubeapps](https://hub.kubeapps.com/).

 ## Security